Wireless Internet

 are called RJ-45, Cat 5, or Ethernet cables).
 This creates what's

-(local area network) linking the machines together.
+called a LAN (local area network) linking the machines together.
 A computer

 network is a very orderly affair, more like an organized committee